Reconstruction of univariate functions from directional persistence diagrams: Approximating a function from selected landscape levels

 If $(\delta,0)$ is a landing point, then $y_{i-1}=\delta$ in the preceding maximum.
 Therefore $2\big(\delta-\frac12 y_{i-1}\big)=\delta$, which comes repeated and hence landing points can be omitted. \end{proof}

-This method produces a list of $y$-values of critical points of $f$ associated with a set of selected landscapes.
+This method produces a list of $y$-values of critical points of $f$ associated with a subset of selected landscape levels.
 Next, the values in this list are compared with the list of all critical points of $f$ in order to obtain the matching $x$-values.
 The precise algorithm is detailed below as Algorithm~\ref{aquest}.
 If two or more critical points of $f$ coincidentally have the same $y$-value, the algorithm retrieves them simultaneously.

-If all nonzero landscapes are used, then all the critical points of $f$ are recovered.
-As shown in the proof of Proposition~\ref{flight}, local minima of $f$ are obtained from take-off points or local minima of landscapes, while local maxima of $f$ are paired with local maxima of the corresponding landscapes.
+If all nonzero landscape levels $\lambda_k$ are used, then all the critical points of $f$ are recovered.
+As shown in the proof of Proposition~\ref{flight}, local minima of $f$ are obtained from take-off points or local minima of landscape functions, while local maxima of $f$ are paired with local maxima of the corresponding landscape functions.
 An example of a full reconstruction is shown in Fig.\;\ref{fig:rec_process_2}.
-Since the reconstruction is done sequentially landscape by landscape, if only a subset of landscapes is provided then a partial reconstruction is obtained.
+Since the reconstruction is done sequentially by levels, if only a subset of landscape levels is provided then a partial reconstruction is obtained.